Kristin C. Lewis, PhD

 Principal Technical Advisor for Energy Analysis and Sustainability

-Dr. Lewis has performed a variety of analyses on alternative fuels availability, feasibility, environmental sustainability, and potential greenhouse gas benefits.
-She has worked with researchers at the U.S. Department of Agriculture, U.S. Forest Service, FAA, and others to develop and implement the use of a Feedstock Readiness Level tool for communicating maturity of feedstock development.
+Lewis has performed a variety of analyses on alternative fuels availability, feasibility, environmental sustainability, and potential greenhouse gas benefits.
+With colleagues from USDOT, FAA, DOE, the National Renewable Energy Lab, and academic and industry colleagues, she has published on future alternative jet fuel production and availability, the state of sustainable aviation fuels (SAF), and the potential for a 100% drop-in SAF, as well as on approaches to transportation resilience in the U.S. Lewis has worked with researchers at the U.S. Department of Agriculture, U.S. Forest Service, FAA, and others to develop and implement the use of a Feedstock Readiness Level tool for communicating maturity of feedstock development.
 With USDA and Forest Service colleagues, she co-led a sub-team of the Farm to Fly 2.0 Initiative focusing on benchmarking feedstock readiness and developing guidance to facilitate readiness evaluations.
-She has also worked with researchers from FAA and the Air Force on exit criteria for the Fuel Readiness Level, an alternative jet fuel-focused adaptation of NASA/DOD Technology Readiness Level.
-Dr. Lewis has supported the FAA and National Park Service’s research efforts on aviation noise impacts on national park visitors as part of the Air Tour Management Plan program.
-Dr. Lewis also co-leads Volpe’s internal Transportation and Climate Change Community of Practice.
+Lewis has also worked with researchers from FAA and the Air Force to define criteria for fulfilling the Fuel Readiness Level, an alternative jet fuel-focused adaptation of NASA/DOD Technology Readiness Level.
+With the Environmental Law Institute, she co-authored a paper on invasive species risks associated with biofuel feedstocks and the regulatory frameworks to reduce those risks.
+Lewis has supported FAA and National Park Service’s research efforts on aviation noise impacts on national park visitors as part of the Air Tour Management Plan program.
+She also co-leads the U.S. DOT Volpe Center’s Climate Change and Resilience Community of Practice.